DEIB-GECO/Metadata-Manager/README.md

 ## Repository Structure
 There are two main folders for the project.
-- `src`:  it contains the source code of the project and the structure definition is available in the [link](https://github.com/DEIB-GECO/GMQL-Importer/tree/master/src/main/scala/it/polimi/genomics/importer).
+- `src`:  contains the source code of the project; the structure definition is available at this [link](https://github.com/DEIB-GECO/GMQL-Importer/tree/master/src/main/scala/it/polimi/genomics/importer).
-- `Example`: folder contains multiple testing scenarios for the configuration files needed to run the framework.
+- `Example`: contains test configuration files needed to run the framework in multiple testing scenarios.